k0src/pseudoyarn/README.md

 ### Overview

 The Pseudoyarn VS Code Extension provides syntax highlighting and basic autocomplete functionality for the Pseudoyarn pseudocode language.
+This is an attempt to create an easily understandable, but in-depth pseudocode 'language'.

-Features
+Features:

 - Syntax highlighting for Pseudoyarn keywords, comments, and strings.
 - Basic autocomplete for Pseudoyarn keywords.